Boat US Foundation Lifejacket Loaner Program available in all 50 states provides

 - to reduce probability of problems occurring & be prepared to deal with them when they do occur.

-at beginning of each boating season to ensure critical equipment & systems are in good working order
+Vessel Safety Check at beginning of each boating season to ensure critical equipment & systems are in good

 a Float Plan - Let family or friends know where you’re